 If I catch myself scrolling Instagram while chatting with a friend I try to immediately put it away.
 But it’s different with our families.
 We may justify that since the family isn’t going away it is okay to multitask and tune them out.
 I can listen AND check my email.

 But it’s not just social media that we snub others with.
 Our phones contain the weather, email, games, and texts that can distract us from the real world.
 The problem is not that we do it though, the problem is how often.
 According to Julie Hart, an Australian relationship expert, we check our phones every 4-6 minutes.
 That equals 150 times a day.

-Are we spending that much quality, uninterrupted time with our family and friends – or – does Instagram, email and the latest news alert creep in?
+Are we spending that much quality, uninterrupted time with our family and friends – or – do Instagram, email and the latest news alert creep in?
 And, this is very convicting for me, but am I spending that much time with God or reading my Bible?
 Unfortunately, I’ve been phubbing my faith the most.
 Yes, a digital detox might help improve your relationship with God, too.